ronanfitz/dashboard-spa/README.md

 # Using the widgets inside the dashboard-spa

 ## creating widgets as libraries:
 - modify `src/index.js`  to export the root component, excluding the `provider`, as the default export.
-Also export the root reducer as a named export labeled `rootReducer`, like this:
+Also export the root reducer as a named export labeled `rootReducer`.
+By `rootReducer` we mean what goes in `state.widgets[widgetID]`.
+See the Widget Reducer in Dashboard SPA section below.

 - Root shouldn't be a React Element, but rather a React Component, the dashboard will be responisble for actually rendering it.